News release from the Fort Wayne-Allen County Department of Health:

 [li]Conserve electricity by turning off lights and computers when not in use[/li]

-For more information, visit the IDEM Smog Watch Web site ator call 1-800-631-2871.
-Or please visit the Clean Air Force at .
+For more information on ozone, visit the IDEM Smog Watch Web site ator call 1-800-631-2871.
+For more air quality action steps, please visit the Clean Air Force at .